avneesh0612/solana-nft-qr/README.md

 I will first show you how to create this website by using the CandyPay Public API.
 At the time of writing this, you need api keys and you can get them by filling out the form linked above.
 If you don't want to wait or build a custom api then you can skip to the next section!

-### Building an api to create the QR
+### Building an API to create the QR

-Since the API keys should be a secret I am going to create a new file in `pages/api` called `get-qr.ts`, this will send a solanaUrl to the frontend that can be used for creating a QR code:
+Since the API keys shouldn't be exposed on the client side, I am going to create a new file in `pages/api` called `get-qr.ts`, this will return `solanaUrl` (This is a solana protocoal encoded URL which is used by the Solana mobile wallets to send requests to CandyPay's server.
+More about it over here -- https://docs.candypay.fun/#how-does-candypay-work) to the frontend that can be used for creating a QR code:

 ```
 import axios from "axios";